 - Enabling live 4-eyes principle for analyzing and solving issues on environments that may currently be off-limits to at least 2 of the 4 eyes.

 It's been something I've long wanted to see more of, I remember talking to David Starr when Code Lens first came out on some of the scenario's that Visual Studio Live Share now enables by integrating presence and ownership into Visual Studio.
 These are exiting times indeed!

-Spartez Agile Cards for Azure DevOps and Jira
+Spartez Agile Cards Jira